 Graphic organizers are a very beneficial writing strategy for ESL students to help them learn how to read and write better in English.
 Using this method can help you learn how to organize your thoughts, points, or even sentences systematically with the use of different kinds of graphics.

-Graphic organizing writing tools such as Word Clusters or Topic Wheels can be very useful for brainstorming your thoughts and finding purposeful meanings every time you get stuck on a word or phrase.
+Graphic organizing writing tools such as Word Clusters or Topic Wheels can be handy for brainstorming your thoughts and finding purposeful meanings every time you get stuck on a word or phrase.

 Here’s what the word clustering method looks like.